ihopes0/password_generator_project/README.md

 # password_generator_project
 That's my first project done in Python.
 Just training.
+This branch is an improved version of my first password generator.
+Here I used Tkinter for creating a window with all that pass generating stuff in it.

 To use it you need Python 3.10 and CMD.
-Open the password_generator.py file by CMD and follow the steps:
+Open the password_generator.py file by CMD and generate your password!
-1) Type password length
-2) Type password difficulty on the scale from 1 to 3
-3) Decide countinue or not
-4) Check your password(s) in the file

-I will improve this code later on, also I wanna make some user-friendly interface for it, so it can be a real project.
+You can manage it's length and content(letters, numbers or characters).

+ I really had a great experience writing it.